helenahagman/bay-lake-winery/README.md

 - Persons who are looking to buy wine
 - Persons who are interested in winemaking
+- Persons who want quality wine from a family farm

 #### Demographics

-- Persons in the age over 18 years
+- Persons in the age over 18 years (legal limit in Sweden)

 #### Psychographics